Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: Module Reduction via Diagonal CDPR's Analysis

-In this section we extend the CDPR attack from ideal lattices ($d=1$) to module lattices ($d\ge 2$) over 2-power cyclotomic rings.
-Our algorithm takes as input an $R$-basis satisfying a balance hypothesis (Definition \ref{D:balanced}) on its $K$-Gram-Schmidt vectors, which is automatically satisfied for bases sampled from the MLWE distribution (Lemma \ref{lem:mlwe-balance}) and can be enforced on adversarial inputs by algebraic LLL preprocessing \cite{LLPS19,KEF20}.
+In this section we extend the CDPR's attack from ideal lattices ($d=1$) to module lattices ($d\ge 2$) over 2-power cyclotomic rings.
+Our algorithm inputs an $R$-basis satisfying a balance hypothesis (Definition \ref{D:balanced}) on its $K$-Gram-Schmidt vectors, which is proved for Gaussian distribution, and automatically satisfied for bases sampled from the MLWE distribution (Lemma \ref{lem:mlwebal}).

-Given a balanced input basis, the algorithm has three steps.
-First, we compute the $K$-linear Gram-Schmidt decomposition of the input basis.
-Second, we optionally size-reduce the basis.
-Third, we apply CDPR to each rank-1 submodule $M_i = M\cap K\tilde{\mathbf{b}}_i$ independently and return the shortest of the $d$ resulting candidates.
-The key observation is that returning the shortest of the $d$ candidates.